 The first key step in preparation for review is the responsibility of the faculty member.
 A dossier of the faculty member's accomplishments must be prepared for evaluation.
 Verification of the contents of the dossier is a cooperative endeavor between the Department Chair and the faculty member.
 The purpose of the dossier is to present evidence for the faculty member's qualifications for promotion and tenure.
 The dossier should be prepared in a comprehensive manner, but should also include concise summaries.

-Guidelines for the organization, content and structure of the dossier are given in the "Format Guideline for Promotion and/or Tenure Dossier" which is published on the School of Pharmacy web page.
-The "Format Guidelines" are to be reviewed by the Department every two years.
+Guidelines for the organization, content and structure of the dossier are given in the "Format Guideline for Promotion and/or Tenure Dossier" which is a separate policy document of the Department of Immunotherapeutics and Biotechnology (refer to that document).
+The "Dossier Format Guidelines" are to be reviewed by the Department every two years.